On the Constitution of New Zealand: An Introduction to the Foundations of the Current Form of Government

 . . . so long as it has the support of the House of Representatives

 This convention of course incorporates its own limit - one that conforms with democratic principle.
-If the government loses the support of the House, or if the Prime Minister loses his or her support as the leader of that government, then the ministry or the Prime Minister is likely to change: another party or combination of parties may now have the support of the House, or a new leader may be identified as Prime Minister.
+If the government loses the support of the House, or if the Prime Minister loses their support as the leader of that government, then the ministry or the Prime Minister is likely to change: another party or combination of parties may now have the support of the House, or a new leader may be identified as Prime Minister.
 Or the Governor-General may face a more difficult situation because the position in the House or the governing party is unclear.

 Situations where the position is unclear were rare in New Zealand under the first past the post electoral system, but have been less rare since the introduction of the proportional representation electoral system.
-The essential principle in such situations continues to be that the Queen, as a constitutional monarch, or the Governor-General, as her representative, acts in accordance with the advice of the Prime Minister or Ministers who have the necessary support of the House of Representatives for confidence and supply (the money to fund the state's functions).
+The essential principle in such situations continues to be that the King, as a constitutional monarch, or the Governor-General, as his representative, acts in accordance with the advice of the Prime Minister or Ministers who have the necessary support of the House of Representatives for confidence and supply (the money to fund the state's functions).
 Where that support is unclear, the Governor-General relies on the elected representatives in the House, and especially the party leaders, to clarify by way of public statement whether a party or grouping of parties has the support of the House to govern, or whether fresh elections will be required.
 In the meantime, the incumbent government continues in office, where necessary acting in accordance with the convention on caretaker government.

 This is not to deny the important role of the Governor-General in the business of government.
 Practice and the Letters Patent indicate that the role includes being informed and consulted, and advising and warning Ministers.
 The office has central symbolic, unifying, and representative roles, as well as the important legal powers mentioned.

-In a broad sense, it is the ministry or government of the day which governs.
+In a broad sense, it is the ministry or government of the day that governs.
 The members of the ministry as a whole have the support of the House and must take collective and individual responsibility for their decisions, the decisions that are taken in their name, and the measures they propose.
 That is the position in law and in convention.
 That responsibility and power to take decisions results from the electoral process and the political contest.

 Real power and legal form

-The decisions often take a legal form that departs from the practical and conventional reality; the decision taken in fact by Cabinet has then to be taken, as a matter of law, by the Governor-General in Council, the Governor-General or a Minister, as the law requires; or the Bill passed by the House through all its readings has to be assented to by the Governor-General to become law.
+The decisions often take a legal form that departs from the practical and conventional reality.
+The decision taken in fact by Cabinet has then to be taken, as a matter of law, by the Governor-General in Council, the Governor-General or a Minister, as the law requires; or the Bill passed by the House through all its readings has to be assented to by the Governor-General to become law.
 The Cabinet, essentially a body established by convention, has no legal power; and the House acting alone has very limited powers to take decisions with full legal effect.

 The role of political parties